+This runway slabjacking project is located in Norfolk, Virginia, at a military base.
 The hinge slab of a runway at an overpass settled.
 This caused up to a 1.5″ difference in elevation across the joint between slabs.
 The slabs had previously been repaired with pressure grouting.
-The previous runway slabjacking was done using a cement-based grout.
-The previous slabjacking required drilling 3″ holes on 4′ centers over the entire area.
-They had to be core drilled due through the 26″ deep slab.
+The previous runway slab jacking was done using a cement-based grout.
+The previous slab jacking required drilling 3″ holes on 4′ centers over the entire area.
+They had to be core drilled due to the 26″ deep slab.

 The proposed repair had to work despite previous repair attempts with cement grout.
 The repair had to be completed in fewer than 48 hours, with the ability for air traffic at any time during the repair with as few as 10 minutes’ notice.
 The settled slab was nearly twice as thick as the adjacent slab, which was 14″ thick.

 Because the previous repair had left hundreds of 3″ core holes through the slab, polyurethane grouting was idea due to its 5/8″ hole diameter.
-CJGeo proposed a 6 pound foam for this project, which was originally specified for cement-based grout.
-6 pound foam provides adequate bearing capacity and has excellent lifting capacity.
+CJGeo proposed a 6-pound foam (CJGrout 60NHL) for this project, which was originally specified for cement-based grout.
+6-pound foam provides adequate bearing capacity and has excellent lifting capacity.

-CJGeo mobilized three polyurethane grouting rigs to the site.
+CJGeo mobilized three polyurethane grouting rigs to the site for this runway slabjacking project.
 The joint was saw cut full depth using a 48″ walk-behind saw prior to lifting.
 Lifting was done using up to four polyurethane reactors running simultaneously.
 Drilling was completed using a combination of pneumatic rock drills & electric hammer drills.

-The runway slabjacking project was completed in less than the allotted time.
-CJGeo subcontracted to TST for this project.
-The project also include restriping and asphalt pavement restoration on the runway shoulders.
+The runway settlement correction project was completed in less than the allotted time.
+CJGeo’s subcontracted to TST for this project.
+The project also includes restriping and asphalt pavement restoration on the runway shoulders.